Sinux1/CILISP/README.md

     `RET_VAL evalSymbolNode(AST_NODE *node)`
 * `RET_VAL eval(AST_NODE *node)` was modified to call `evalSymbolNode(AST_NODE *node)` when passed a symbol node.
 * In `evalSymbolNode(AST_NODE *node)`, the character string pointed to by `node->id` is compared against the `id` of every symbol table node in that node's `symbolTable`, and if a match is not found, or the table is `NULL`, it checks the symbol table of it's parent node.
 This is continued until a match is found or `parent` is `NULL`.
-If no match is found, an `Undefined Symbol` errror is thrown and `nan` is returned.
+If no match is found, an `Undefined Symbol` error is thrown and `nan` is returned.
 If a match is found, the node `value` pointer of that symbol table node is evaluated and returned.

 ---
 #### Task 3
-- There is nothing exceptionally notable except the inclusion ow a warning for invalid characters.
+- There is now a warning for invalid characters per sample run example.
-- Very little was changed from task 2 to task 3, so bad inputs for testing task 3 functionality was minimal.
+- Very little was changed from task 2 to task 3, so bad inputs for testing task 3 functionality are minimal.
 ---
+#### Task 4
+- I tested the precision of the equal operation by comparing 0 to 0.000...1 with increasing number of decimal digits until the comparison returned true, and found that this implementation, on my development PC, will return true when the number of zeroes that follow the decimal, preceding the last 1, is 322.
+That is, 322 zeroes and a 1 after the decimal is considered 0 and when compared to 0 will evaluate to true.
+- Any instruction containing a read function is always executed from stdin, and is never redirected from a file.
+---

-# Test Runs
+# Sample Runs
 ## Task 1
 ### Run 1 : valid input
 Input in `/inputs/input1.txt` was collected from Task 1 example sample runs and includes other inputs that I wanted to test to make sure things like whitespace were correctly ignored, and that when nested functions threw an error, the rest